| |

 occasionally did try to get it right, Dudin with enki,

-Felkersham, with enksi.2
+Felkersham, with enksi.2 It is useful

 to get at meaning via etymology, but in this case, perhaps not possible.